Blog 79: Tools in product management … (1/7)

 Financial performance & accounting tools:

-· Planful: Planful aims to be one-stop shop for Financial Performance Management Software.
+· Planful: Planful aims to be a one-stop shop for financial performance management.

 - Assist with brainstorming and generating new product ideas.